lisatwyw/carnet/ProjectManagement/readme.md

 - what and how to conduct project within budget?
 - resources
 - project activities
+- consider inflation, albeit some funders do not allow

 ## Techniques
 - Ballpark: " Rough order of magnitude", e.g. half hour estimate <-- least accurate
 - Analogous/ top-down